 LIFE IS ETERNAL AND LOVE IMMORTAL

-Major and his wife to retire to India.
+The Delmeges were an Irish family who settled in Cricklade when it became impossible for the Major and his wife to retire to India.
 They had two sons, Jim and Tony, and a daughter, Sheilah.

-reclusive than the Butt Millers, and their domestic help was greatly reduced.
-Three sisters of a
+The family are still remembered affectionately by local people, although they were more reclusive than the Butt Millers, and their domestic help was greatly reduced.
+Three sisters of a local family, the Vincents, were their governess, housekeeper, and lady’s maid.

-local family, the Vincents, were their governess, housekeeper and lady's maid.
-Mrs Delmege was the first president of the Cricklade Women's Institute when it was founded in 1922, and also that of the Ladies' Tennis Club.
 Eileen Edwards remembers that one of the sons contracted tuberculosis as a youth.
-When she and her friends played on Pauls Croft field, they were fascinated to see him lying in bed under a canvas shelter in the Manor House garden.
-This
+When she and her friends played on Pauls Croft field, they were fascinated to see him lying in bed under a canvas shelter in the Manor House garden — a common treatment for convalescents at the time.

-Agricultural College, where he was master of the beagle hound pack.
-As an adulty Sheilah
+Son Jim attended Cirencester Agricultural College, where he was master of the beagle hound pack.

-Delmege performed the opening ceremony of the present Town Hall in 1933, but the occasion
+As an adult, Sheilah (Sheelagh) Delmege performed the opening ceremony of the present Town Hall in 1933, but the occasion best remembered is her wedding to a Major John Wilder in the same decade.

-an awning and red carpet which stretched all the way from St. Sampson's church to Bath Road,
+May New recalls an awning and red carpet which stretched all the way from St. Sampson’s Church to Bath Road, and Dot Kilminster the delphiniums gathered from local gardens to decorate the church.

 Sheelagh Edith delmege.